Leasey.AI

 Historical Growth Pattern Analysis

-Analyzing the past three years of user growth rates, property acquisition patterns, and staffing increases provides the most reliable baseline for projecting future CRM user requirements.
+Analyzing user growth rates, property acquisition patterns, and staffing increases over the past three years establishes the most reliable baseline for projecting future CRM user requirements.
 Property management companies in active growth phases typically see 15–30% annual user increases.
-Organizations should segment this analysis by department — leasing team growth often outpaces maintenance or accounting headcount growth — to produce role-level licensing forecasts rather than a single aggregate user number.
+Organizations should segment this analysis by department to produce role-level licensing forecasts.
+Leasing team growth often outpaces maintenance or accounting headcount growth.

 Market-Based Forecasting Methods

-Combining local real estate market data, planned property acquisitions from pipeline reporting, and industry growth benchmarks produces a more accurate user forecast than historical patterns alone.
+Combining local real estate market data, planned property acquisitions from pipeline reporting, and industry growth benchmarks yields a more accurate user forecast than relying on historical patterns alone.
 Conservative forecasting practice recommends planning for 50% more users than initial projections within 24 months to account for acquisition acceleration, new service lines, and third-party contractor access requirements.
-Organizations pursuing acquisitions should factor in the user footprint of target companies — including legacy system users who will need CRM migration and onboarding — as part of M&A due diligence.
+Organizations pursuing acquisitions must factor in the user footprint of target companies during M&A due diligence.
+This includes legacy system users who will require CRM migration and onboarding.

 Cloud Server Architecture cloud server architecture diagram illustrates multi-tenant property management CRM deployment model